Configuring Proxies for Tableau Server

 X-Tableau: Tableau Server.

 If you have configured authentication at the proxy server gateway, then your proxy server must respond to Tableau Mobile HTTP requests with a HTTP 302 response.
 The 302 must include a redirect to the identity provider login page.
+To view a diagram that describes the 302 authentication sequence, see Tableau Mobile Authentication Sequence in the Tableau Community.

 Reverse proxy and user authentication